 How much disability insurance will cost you depends on many factors, such as your income, waiting period, benefits period, and the definition of disability.
 Disability insurance premiums also vary based on the applicant’s age, health, gender, and smoking status.

 Short-term disability insurance covers you for a shorter benefit period — a few weeks or months — following an injury or illness that keeps you out of work.
-These policies have either no waiting period or a short waiting period, up to 1 or 2 weeks.
-Long-term disability insurance differs from short term disability insurance as it provides income replacement if a disability prevents you from working for an extended period of time.
-These policies have a longer waiting period, usually 30 to 120 days, but it can be as long as two years.
+Short-term disability insurance policies have either no waiting period or a short waiting period, up to 1 or 2 weeks.
+Long-term disability insurance differs from short-term disability insurance as it provides income replacement if a disability prevents you from working for an extended period of time.
+Long term disability insurance policies have a longer waiting period, usually 30 to 120 days, but it can be as long as two years.
 The benefit period is also much longer, with some policies paying benefits up to age 65.

 Why self-employed workers should consider long-term disability insurance